zdravkov/kendo-docs/api/javascript/ui/grid.md

 ##### e.container `jQuery`

-The jQuery object that represents the edit form container element.
+The jQuery object that represents the edit container element.
+More information is available in the [edit event arguments' description](#events-edit).

 ##### e.model `kendo.data.Model`